ztongcc/ofapopulator/index.md

 Let's build a simple app that downloads pictures from Flicker and displays it in a table view.

+First we need to create  a data fetcher that gets the images from Flickr and can offer them to the populator.
+The protocol it needs to implement is OFDataFetcher

 [^1]: Ralf Westphal: [Taking the Single Responsibility Principle Seriously](http://www.developerfusion.com/article/137636/taking-the-single-responsibility-principle-seriously/).
 In: developerFusion.
 2012-02-06

 [^2]: Robert C. Martin: [SRP: The Single Responsibility Principle](http://www.objectmentor.com/resources/articles/srp.pdf) (PDF).
 1997